Divorce

 • “Highly recommend!” - Jason H.

-Whether a no-fault or a fault-based divorce, you and your spouse will need to resolve all of the issues involved in your split.
-These include the division of marital property and debt, child custody and visitation, child support, and spousal support.
-Spousal support (alimony) is granted or denied at the discretion of the judge.
-It is not an automatic right.
+Whether you are pursuing a no-fault or fault-based divorce, resolving the many issues involved is essential.
+These matters include dividing marital property and debt, creating child custody and visitation plans, determining child support, and establishing whether spousal support (alimony) is appropriate.
+Spousal support is determined at the discretion of the judge, depending on many statutory factors.

 Schedule a Consultation Today